dmagda/pgvector-azure-ai-lodging-service/README.md

     --base_dir=/home/yugabyte/yb_data --daemon=false
 ```

-The database connectivity settings are provided in the `{project_dir}/application.properties.ini` file and don't need to be changed if the cluster was starting with the previous command:
+The database connectivity settings are provided in the `{project_dir}/application.properties.ini` file and do not need to be changed if you started the cluster with the command above:
 ```properties
 DATABASE_HOST=localhost
 DATABASE_PORT=5433